forthrightla/joshwrightlac/index.md

     avatar: "/images/evan.jpeg"
     content: I always get excited when I get to work with Josh on a project.
 He brings innovative thinking and a unique ability to solve complex interaction and user experience problems.
-He goes the extra mile to research and master new technologies and embraces the ever-changing landscape of tools and methodologies.
+He goes the extra mile to master new technologies and embraces the ever-changing landscape of tools and methodologies.
 Josh fits easily into any environment and is a blast to be around.
 layout: home
 menu:
   main: